-Model or plan your process, visually outlining the sequence of events and rules or conditions of your workflows.
+Business process modeling involves visually outlining the sequence of events and rules or conditions of your workflows.
 You can do this using a drag-and-drop workflow builder like the one in frevvo’s no-code visual workflow software.

-Getting feedback from users is also important – it doesn’t help if your processes are beautifully streamlined on the backend if they’re a pain for users to work with.
+Getting feedback from users is also important.
+It doesn’t help if your processes are beautifully streamlined on the backend if they’re a pain for users to work with.

-Continuously iterate your processes to further improve them.
+BPM isn’t a one-time thing.
+Continue to monitor and iterate your processes to further improve them.

 Business process management gives you a bird’s eye view of all the workflows that comprise your organization’s operations and allows you to identify and eliminate bottlenecks and inefficiencies.

-When executed in the absence of business process management, this simple process is too manual and wastes too much time, e.g. chasing down a signature for approval if the Department Head does not respond in a timely manner.
+When executed in the absence of business process management, this simple process wastes too much time (e.g., chasing down a signature for approval if the Department Head does not respond in a timely manner).

-Processes To Automate:
+Processes To Automate

 - Processes that are subject to regulatory requirements such as data privacy laws affecting how customer data is used and stored.